 Human beings make errors, honest mistakes, and people should not be punished for them, especially when no harm was intended or done, and one of the individuals concerned is so young and needs to be with his parents.
 We know that even Immigration Canada makes mistakes.
 Indeed, the Toronto Star reported on January 5, 2015 that "CIC employees often fail to use correct form letters or provide accurate timelines," errors which "could not only cost individual applicants a chance to live and work in Canada but affect the efficiency of the system and create unnecessary backlogs."

 Bhavna and Aman cry every night for missing their son Daksh during some of his most important formative years.
 They do not seek to deceive or cheat the immigration system, and it's been very difficult for them to go public about their private lives, but it is something they are willing to do in order to reunite their family and to enjoy the embrace of their little boy in their Ottawa home.

 The Canadian visa office in India has twice refused to handle the case for ridiculous reasons (including suggesting that Daksh apply as a skilled worker even though he is 4!).
 So now the decision rests in your hands.
 Please act now!

 Please exercise your discretionary power under section 25 of the Immigration and Refugee Protection Act to allow Daksh to be reunited with his parents in Canada on humanitarian and compassionate grounds.
 Please issue a temporary resident permit so that Daksh can immediately join his parents this holiday season in Ottawa.

-Matthew Behrens needs your help with “Allow 4-year-old Daksh to Live in Canada With his Parents: Minister McCallum Must Issue Immediate Temporary Resident Permit to Reunite Family”.
-Join Matthew and 11,470 supporters today.
+Sophie Harkat needs your help with “Allow 4-year-old Daksh to Live in Canada With his Parents: Minister McCallum Must Issue Immediate Temporary Resident Permit to Reunite Family”.
+Join Sophie and 11,575 supporters today.